The Voting Smart Contract#

 This library contains everything needed to write a smart contract, such as some parameters, functions, and tests.
 It provides convenient wrappers around some low-level operations making your code more readable, and although it is not strictly necessary to use this, it will save a lot of code for the vast majority of contract developers.

-The example voting contract allows for the operations:
+The voting contract should allow for the following operations:

-A few basic functions are necessary for voting to work.
+A few basic functions are necessary for these operations to work:

 • init